d3clane/DosHack/README.md

 The main goal of this project is to learn basics of hacking and reverse engineering.

-I recieve program from [Worthlane](https://github.com/worthlane) (only .com file) that emulate password checking and then providing some important data.
+I recieve program from [Worthlane](https://github.com/worthlane) (only .com file) which emulates password checking and then providing some important data.

 Work is divided into two parts:
 1. I have to find 2 software vulnerabilities and exploit them without changing source code.
-2. Write a program on C-language that will change source code and provide me an access to important data (it is king of crack).
+2. Write a program on C-language that will change source code and provide me an access to an important data (it is kind of crack).

 Used software:
 - Turbo debugger in order to understand how the program works